nolansingroy/addis-care-kepler/README.md

 **What this does:**
 - ✅ Downloads the full dataset (~1.1GB) from Google Drive
 - ✅ Extracts and organizes all data files
-- ✅ Installs Python dependencies
+- ✅ Installs Python dependencies (handles system restrictions)
+- ✅ Creates virtual environment if needed
 - ✅ Launches Streamlit application
 - ✅ Opens your browser automatically
 - ✅ Handles errors gracefully with fallback options